mtcrawshaw/growing-cnns/plotting/README.md

 # Why the code you have written for plotting does not work.

+Obviously this title is meant to be tongue-in-cheek.
+The code I left you with was crap.
+It was bound to break during your efforts to clean it up.

 The original error we got was the following:

 `UnboundLocalError: local variable 'ax' referenced before assignment`